Topological nature of spinons and holons: Elementary excitations from matrix product states with conserved symmetries: Results

 For the case $N=2$ and $m_{0}=0$ we calculate the variational excitation energy dispersion with integer and half integer magnetizations for the XXZ Antiferromagnet \eqref{eq:XXZ_Ham} at $\Delta=3, h=0$ for bond dimension $D=70$.
 The numerical results are shown in \Fig{fig:XXZ_excitations}, together with exact results from Bethe ansatz.\cite{Takahashi,CloiseauxGaudin} Excitations with half integer magnetizations are of topologically nontrivial nature, while topologically trivial excitations carry integer magnetization.
 The elementary excitations are given by spinons with magnetization $m=\pm1/2$, and the entire spectrum of excitations can be generated from compositions of multiple spinon states into scattering or bound states.

-The ansatz \eqref{eq:excitation_ansatz} only captures elementary excitations and their bound states well,\cite{MPS_Excitations_variational} while an accurate representation of scattering states requires a more complicated ansatz,\cite{Laurens_Scattering_1,Laurens_Scattering_2} whose symmetric formulation for multi site unit cells we leave for future work.
+As mentioned below \eqref{eq:excitation_ansatz}, the ansatz only captures elementary excitations and their bound states well.
 Consequently, the elementary spinon branch is accurate to machine precision, while excitations in multi particle continua are only partially reproduced.
 Nevertheless, the low energy boundaries of these continua are still surprisingly well reproduced, where accuracy however decreases quickly with higher particle number.
 An interesting advantage of the suMPS ansatz is that excitations very high up in the spectrum with high magnetizations (e.g. bound states) can now easily be targeted, whereas in the non-symmetric approach such states would be buried high up in a multitude of other states and targeting them would require more involved numerical procedures.
 This also enables a systematic estimation of unknown lower bounds of high up multi particle continua by targeting high magnetization excitations.